xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 What happens if we employ a Newton-Krylov-multigrid method?
-Add `-pc_type mg` to use a geometric multigrid preconditioner (defaults to a V-cycle, but check out the `-help` output to see how to use other types):
+Add `-pc_type mg` to use a geometric multigrid preconditioner (defaults to a V-cycle, but check out the `-help` output to see how to use other types; you may also want to try `-snes_view` to see the multigrid hierarchy):

 ```
 mpirun -n 12 ./ex19 -ksp_type bcgs -grashof 1e2 -pc_type mg -da_refine 2